-29 Sep iPhone: the best cameraphone always with you
+29 Sep iPhone 6 review: the best cameraphone always with you

 From my personal point of view, the strengths of the iPhone platform, talking about the camera system are:

-- Excellent automatic color and exposure balance of the scene, with value updates very quick.
-In this way you can shoot fast!
-Even the auto focus is very responsive and fast.
+- Excellent automatic color and exposure balance of the scene, with value updates very quickly.
+In this way, you can shoot fast!
+Even the autofocus is very responsive and fast.

 - An HDR mode that works as it should, creating a natural tone mapping.

-- Theres no slowdown in the looking the pictures in photo gallery, a swiping between them, even when you have thousands of photos!
+- There’s no slowdown looking the pictures in the photo gallery, a swiping between them, even when you have thousands of photos!

-- Possibility of nondestructive editing on the pictures.
+- The possibility of nondestructive editing on the pictures.
 Yes, you’ve read that right!
 From iOS 8 Apple introduced this amazing feature!
-In my opinion this is one of the killer features of the system!
+In my opinion, this is one of the killer features of the system!

-Working in the native gallery App, all the effects and settings that you apply will not be “glowed” on the photo with no chance of recover, but you will be able to delete them and go back to the original photo.
+Working in the native gallery App, all the effects, and settings that you apply will not be “glowed” on the photo with no chance of recovery, but you will be able to delete them and go back to the original photo.

-Technically I think that iOS8 (and above) works a bit like Lightroom where changes to the images are written directly in the catalog or to an external .xmp text file.
+Technically I think that iOS8 (and above) work a bit like Lightroom where changes to the images are written directly in the catalog or to an external .xmp text file.

-I also want to point out that Snapseed, possibly the best app to edit your photos on smartphones, is one of the few App that takes advantage of this non destructive workflow!
-In fact, when you want to save the photos (remember, this works only from iOS 8 onwards) within Snapseed, the program asks whether to overwrite the current one, or create a new copy.
-If you ask to overwrite the original image, Snapseed will only writes the “metadata” of development.
+I also want to point out that Snapseed, possibly the best app to edit your photos on smartphones, is one of the few App that takes advantage of this non-destructive workflow!
+In fact, when you want to save the photos (remember, this works only from iOS 8 onwards) within Snapseed, the program asks whether to overwrite the current one or create a new copy.
+If you ask to overwrite the original image, Snapseed will only write the “metadata” of development.
 So when you will return to the gallery App, pressing the “edit” button you will find the “Restore” and you can return to the original unedited photo!

-- Excellent video quality with stabilisation of movies almost unbelievable.
+- Excellent video quality with stabilization of movies almost unbelievable.
 I want to remember that only the iPhone 6 / 6s in the Plus version have the optical image stabilizer.
-In any case, even the smaller version without the optical stabilization, use a software automatic algortim that does a great job creating video without shaking.
-Check out down the video I record with iPhone 6 while i was skiing on the Alps.
-I haven’t use any steady cam: the phone was just in my hand.
+In any case, even the smaller version without the optical stabilization, use a software automatic algorithm that does a great job creating a video without shaking.